DataDog/dd-sdk-unity/samples/Demo Data/README.md

 can be populated by running `./add-keys.py`, which uses the `DATADOG_CLIENT_TOKEN` and `DATADOG_APPLICATION_ID` environment variables to populate the necessary keys in the settings file.

-To run the application and send demo data to the environment, run `./run-demo.py`.

 ## Notes

 To prevent committing changes to the `DatadogSettings.asset` file that might include a client token or